LearnersGuild/learning-os/game/stats/README.md

 For example, if Player A has an ECC of 24.6, and the TEAM_LEAD_THRESHOLD is 10 cycles, then Player A's Target LMR is 0.15375.

+## Lead-Member Contribution Difference (LMCD) [Player Stat]

+Within the context of a Team, the LMCD is the difference between a Team Lead's ECC and the mean of all Team Members' ECC.

+Formula: Team Lead ECC - (mean of Team Members' ECC)

 ## Membership Cycles (MC) [Player Stat]

 Total number of cycles a player joined a team in Deliberate Practice as a Team Member